-B3.2 The following module shall be applicable to all CCS processor, trader, and distributor sites.
-Brands are only required to meet this module if they are also processors.

-Section D - Processing and Handling Criteria
+- B3.2 The following module shall be applicable to all CCS processor, trader, and distributor sites.
+Brands are only required to meet this module if they are also processors. - Section D Processing and Handling Criteria - D3.

-- D3.
 Material Handling and Processing applies to all sites listed in B3.2 who take physical possession of claimed materials. - D4.
 Blending and Mixing applies to all sites listed in B3.2 who blend or mix claimed materials. - D5.
 Transport and Sale applies to all sites listed in B3.2 except for brands.

-Brands are only required to meet this module if they are also processors and are not required to meet D4.
+Brands are only required to meet this module if they are also processors and are not required to meet D4.If a Brand is blending/mixing at their processor site(s), the brand is required to meet D4.